Frequently asked questions (FAQs)

 1. What is FRIS?

-2. What is the registration number of FRIS?
+2. What is the registration number for FRIS?

 FRIS is a Charitable Incorporated Organisation (CIO) registered with the Charity Commission in England and Wales.
 Its registration number is 1204788.